victor73/screenshooter/README.md

 # screenshooter
 Simple tool to take snapshots of websites for archival purposes.
-Python and Phantomjs.
 Modified from phantomjs-screenshots.

 ## Example Job File